drewf24/world-airbnb/writeup/writeup.md

 expected, on average, to be 74.9 days more per year than an Airbnb in wth room type of entire house/apt, holding all else constant.

-The R squared of the linear model lm\_avail\_room\_type to evaulaute the variability explained by the model:

     ## [1] 0.008414499

+The R squared of the linear model is 0.00841.
 This means that roughly 0.841% of the variability in median availiability can be explained by the type of room of Airbnb in New York.
 This is a relatively small R squared value.
 Perhaps there are other factors which influence availability.

-As depicted in the output, all the p-values, except for private room, are less than the threshold of 0.05; therefore, the expected median availabilty predicted by the regression model for shared rooms is significant.
+We confirmed that all the p-values, except for private room, are less than the threshold of 0.05; therefore, the expected median availabilty predicted by the regression model for shared rooms is significant.

 ### Listing Factors and Availability

+There are many other variables that we believe could affect the avialibility of the listing.
 In order to look at these other factors, we will select a model AIC backwards selection.

-Removing NA values and creating a full model for availability\_365:

-Performing model selection using AIC for availability using step function.

-Creating a linear model to predict Airbnb availability by reviews per month, minimum number of nights, whether the price was at the median/above or not, the room type, number of reviews, and the calculated number of host listings.
+We created another linear model, this time to predict Airbnb availability by reviews per month, minimum number of nights, whether the price was at the median/above or not, the room type, number of reviews, and the calculated number of host listings.
 It is first important to discuss the assumptions we are making when performing this regression.
 We are assuming each of these factors is independent because they do not directly influence each other.

 In addition to independence, there are other assumptions that need to be discussed.
-Thus, a residuals plot will be made:
+Thus, a residuals plot is shown below:

 ![](writeup_files/figure-gfm/lm_price_borough_aug-1.png)<!-- -->